Mì Hoành Thánh Recipe

 • Besides bok choy, you can enjoy the dish with chives and bean sprouts.

-• You can serve the broth in a separate bowl beside the noodles.
-In this case, combine 1 tablespoon of soy sauce, 2.5 tablespoons of oyster sauce, 3 tablespoons of water, 1 teaspoon of minced garlic, 1 tablespoon of sesame oil, and 1 teaspoon of sugar.
+• You can make a dried wonton noodle with the sauce made from 1 tablespoon of soy sauce, 2.5 tablespoons of oyster sauce, 3 tablespoons of water, 1 teaspoon of minced garlic, 1 tablespoon of sesame oil, and 1 teaspoon of sugar.
 Pour the sauce over the noodles and stir well.
+Serve the broth in a separate bowl beside the noodles.

 • If you want to make the dumplings vegetarian, replace the ground pork and shrimp with various kinds of mushrooms, such as wood ear and shiitake mushrooms, carrots, ginger, and cabbages.